 The above discussion amply proves that environmental pollution is a big hazard and threatening the very existence of mankind.
 It also tends to destroy the gifts of nature so kindly bestowed on mankind.
 Looking to threatening proportions of environmental pollution, various measures have been adopted including myriad administrative and legal measures from time to time.
 The central Government and State Governments have passed various statutes to contain and control the problem of environmental pollution and ecological imbalances.

-Government initiative is not enough peoples should also participate in making this world a better place to live.
+The government initiative is not enough, peoples should also participate in making this world a better place to live.
 Mass participation and education through mass media can be helpful.
 Industrial development is necessary for economic development but that should not be done at the cost of our environment.

 By – Debalina Chatterjee